h2non/thread.js/README.md

 You can run **tasks in a real thread** in a really simple way, with an elegant programatic aproach and great state handling

-It provides awesome **features** such as **data binding serialization**, **cross-scope arguments passing**, **asynchronous tasks**, **require external sources** easly in the thread and includes built-in support for creating **pool of threads** to distribute the task load across multiple workers transparently using a simple best availability task schedule algorithm
+It provides awesome **features** such as **data binding serialization**, **cross-scope arguments passing**, **asynchronous tasks**, **require external scripts** easly in the thread and includes built-in support to create a **pool of threads** to distribute the task load across multiple workers transparently using a simple best load availability schedule algorithm

 It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack (now you can be safe in IE9 and other older browsers)

-Welcome to the multithreading world in the browser, now made simple and small (5KB gzipped)
+Welcome to the multithreading world in the browser, now made simple, funny and small (5KB gzipped)

 Getting started with [basic usage](#basic-usage), some [examples](https://github.com/h2non/thread.js/tree/master/examples) or [tests](https://github.com/h2non/thread.js/tree/master/test) and be aware about [threads limitations](#threads-limitations)